 The 2019-2020 winter season had its first significant impact on Veterans Day, Nov.
 11, 2019.
 The winter precipitation and rapidly decreasing temperatures went from the west side of the state in the morning to the east side of the state in the afternoon drastically impacting the St. Louis District's evening rush hour.
 MoDOT's trucks were treating roads all day.
-The November 11th event had warm enough ground temperatures to melt the initial snowfall, however most of the salt that was applied early in the day washed off.
+The November 11th event had warm enough ground temperatures to melt the initial snowfall, however washed off most salt that was applied early in the day.
 Although the weather forecasts said it would end midday, an additional wave of snow came around 2 p.m.
-With the winds brought a significant drop in temperature, all routes across St. Louis started freezing at the same time which coincided with the start of evening rush hour.
+When the winds brought a significant drop in temperature, all routes across St. Louis started freezing at the same time which coincided with the start of evening rush hour.
 In addition, there were a couple of significant incidents on the highways that resulted in MoDOT plow trucks being stuck in traffic, limiting MoDOT's ability to continue treating roads.
 The cost incurred on the major roads throughout Missouri was measured from a vehicle delay perspective.
 The major routes statewide during this winter storm were measured using cellphone data.
 The measurement was motorist delay costs which were over \$3 million.
+These costs are shown on the attached chart and are primarily in the afternoon.
 After action meetings and reports identified challenges and opportunities for improvement to assure best possible responses moving forward.
 This event and another challenging event on Dec.
-15, 2019 resulted in an average time to meet MoDOT's objective for continuous operations routes of 5.5 hours and 6.3 hours for non-continuous routes through March 31, 2020.
-These response times are higher than previous years which is due in large part to the impacts of the Veterans Day storm and another exceptionally challenging winter in the northwest portion of the state.
+15, 2019 resulted in an average time to meet MoDOT's objective for continuous operations routes of 5.6 hours and 6.9 hours for non-continuous routes through Dec.
+31, 2019.
+These response times are higher than previous years which is due in large part to the impacts of the Veterans Day storm.

 On average, winter operations cost about \$43 million per year.
-MoDOT expended \$54.4 million so far this season.
+MoDOT expended \$66.4 million so far this season.
 This is higher than Missouri's average winter over the last five years, due to the various challenges faced this season.